ludw/Segment7/README.md

 ## Change log
+2025-03-21 v1.4.1
+- Updated camo pattern
+- Option for gradient in clock on AMOLED screens

 2025-03-21 v1.4.0
 - New background patterns: Sparse dots and Pixel camo
 - New color theme: white on green